vidarsko/ComFiT/README.md

 ## Features

 - **General System Definition**: Utilize the `define_system` superclass to establish general properties of systems.
-- **Model-specific Simulations**: Dive deep with subclasses like `PFC` for phase-field crystal simulations and `BEC` for Bose-Einstein condensate simulations via the Gross-Pitaevski equation.
+- **Model-specific Simulations**: Dive deep with subclasses like `PhaseFieldCrystal` for phase-field crystal simulations and `BoseEinsteinCondensate` for Bose-Einstein condensate simulations via the Gross-Pitaevski equation.
 - **Extendable Framework**: Easily expand with your own models and simulations.

 ## Installation